apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 For a more detailed description of this file please see the [OrthoMCL](http://orthomcl.org/common/downloads/software/v2.0/UserGuide.txt) documentation.

-For more details on how to setup and install the OrthoMCL Pipeline please see the [install](https://github.com/apetkau/orthomcl-pipeline/blob/master/INSTALL.md) documentation.

 ### Step 4: Renaming input files

 The OrthoMCL Pipeline takes as input the __.faa__ amino acid sequence files, but assumes its input files end with the __.fasta__ extension.
 To properly rename these files please use the following command.